 Ryman Hospitality Properties, Inc. is the successor to Gaylord Entertainment Company, or Gaylord, a Delaware corporation originally incorporated in 1956.
 As part of the plan to restructure our business operations to facilitate our qualification as a real estate investment trust, or REIT, for U.S. federal income tax purposes, Gaylord merged with and into its wholly-owned subsidiary, Ryman Hospitality Properties, Inc., on October 1, 2012, with Ryman Hospitality Properties, Inc. as the surviving corporation, and Ryman Hospitality Properties, Inc. succeeded to and began conducting, either directly or indirectly, all of the business conducted by Gaylord immediately prior to the merger.
 We are a Delaware corporation that began operating as a self-advised and self-administered REIT for U.S. federal income tax purposes on January 1, 2013.
 We specialize in group-oriented, destination hotel assets in urban and resort markets.
-As a REIT, we generally will not be subject to U.S. federal corporate income taxes on that portion of our capital gain or ordinary income from our REIT operations, or taxation once at the corporate level and again at the stockholder level, that generally results from investment in a regular C corporation.
+As a REIT, we generally will not be subject to U.S. federal corporate income taxes on that portion of our capital gain or ordinary income from our REIT operations that is distributed to our stockholders.
+This treatment substantially eliminates the U.S. federal "double taxation" on earnings from our REIT operations, or taxation once at the corporate level and again at the stockholder level, that generally results from investment in a regular C corporation.
 Our non-REIT operations, which consist of the activities of our TRSs that lease or sublease our hotels from our qualified REIT subsidiaries, as well as businesses within our Entertainment segment, continue to be subject, as applicable, to U.S. federal and state corporate income taxes.